|SCORE BY QUARTER

 OFFENSIVE PLAYER OF THE GAME: WAS WR Josh Reese: 5 receptions, 103 yards, 2 touchdowns

 DEFENSIVE PLAYER OF THE GAME: BAL DB Joe Powell: 6.5 tackles (6 solo), 1 interception, 1 kickoff return touchdown

 Brigade Head Coach Omarr Smith

-Comments on home-and-home playoff series performance
+Comments on game performance

 “I am disappointed in our performance and we need to work harder next week to put ourselves in a better position to win.
 The first half, I think we played very well.
 We were up at halftime 26-19.
 Some things happened over the course of the game that put us in a difficult spot.
 We were sloppy today in many different aspects on the field.”